Talks

 September 2010

 - Golden Gate Ruby Conference, September 17th-18th, San Francisco.
 “Ruby APIs for NoSQL: Polyglot Persistence.”
-Slides here.
+You can watch the video and see my slides.

 August 2010